tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a string of Hash.length zeroes is used.
 Note that this does not mean skipping rounds, so if PSK is not in use Early Secret will still be HKDF-Extract(0, 0).

+Note: There are multiple potential Early Secret values depending on which PSK the server ultimately selects.

+Note: For the computation of the binder_secret, the label is "external psk binder key" for external PSKs and "resumption psk binder key" for resumption PSKs.
+The different labels prevents the substitution of one type of PSK for the other.

 ## Updating Traffic Keys and IVs {#updating-traffic-keys}